howtographql/howtographql/content/backend/graphql-python/4-authentication.md

 ![](https://i.imgur.com/d03jVtP.png)

 `RefreshToken` to obtain a new token within the renewed expiration time for non-expired tokens, if they are enable to expire.
-Using it is outside the escope of this tutorial.
+Using it is outside the scope of this tutorial.

 Besides that, various aspects of the Mutations and JWT can be configured on the library.
 Please check the [documentation](https://github.com/flavors/django-graphql-jwt) for more information.